 Our ride from Rødvig to Copenhagen takes you along the coast, through forests and parks, and past several picturesque towns and villages, all while accessing a combination of quiet country roads, side streets and a network of purpose-built bike paths.
 Stop along the way for lunch in Køge, a century old market town which is home to the oldest dated half-timbered house in Denmark.
 Enter Copenhagen on an extraordinary bike path that parallels Kalvebod Fælled, a nature reserve that is the largest remaining tract of unspoiled wilderness in the city.
 With more than 390 kilometers (241 miles) of designated bike lane, Copenhagen is considered one of the most bike-friendly cities in the world.

-Highlights: Copenhagen considered the “most livable city and bike capital of the world”
+Highlights: Copenhagen considered the “most livable city and bike capital of the world”, guided visit of Copenhagen

 Your tour ends with a guided visit of this progressive urban capital.
 Indeed, the world looks to Copenhagen for the latest innovations in design, architecture, fashion and savors the extraordinary culinary revolution that has taken place here over the last decade.
 Enjoy the city for a few extra days, pedal with us to Oslo, or if you must, head to your next destination.
 If you depart, we recommend you book your home bound flight for the next day as most international flights leave in the morning.